 The Board comprises a majority of Independent Non-Executive Directors who, together with the Chief Executive Officer (CEO) and Managing Director, have an appropriate balance of skills, knowledge, experience, independence and diversity.
-The Board has endorsed and continued to apply the ASX Corporate Governance Principles and Recommendations (ASX Principles) 4th Edition throughout 2022/23, and at the date of this Statement.
+The Board endorsed and continued to apply the ASX Corporate Governance Principles and Recommendations (ASX Principles) 4th Edition throughout FY24, and at the date of this Corporate Governance Statement (Statement).